 4) let your intention be known*

 Let people in the group know what your intentions are.
 If you want to move up through HPDE, tell your group leader you hope to move up soon.
 If you have a goal to race in Honda Challenge?
 Talk to some Honda Challenge racers, they will give you advice and may advocate for you when you deserve to be moved up.
+They may even come out for a session with you to help you get up to speed.
 Do you want to instruct?
 Start speaking with the Chief Instructor early and they may be able to show you specific things to work on when you are on track.
-At the very least, you get on these people’s radar so you aren’t a stranger if they eventually see an application with your name on it.
+At the very least, you get on these people’s radar so you aren’t a stranger.
+When they eventually see an application with your name on it, they’ll know you.

 I have found that the track is one of the easiest places to make friends.
 Nearly everyone is super friendly, helpful, and there for the same reason you are.
 Be open, say hi, make friends.